sumanbhattarai/JAVA/Exception Handling/ReadMe.md

 > Checked Exception

 - The classes which directly inherit Throwable class except RuntimeException and Error are known as checked exceptions.

--  E.g.  IOException, SQLException etc. Checked exceptions are checked at compile-time.
+- Checked exceptions are checked at compile-time.

+-  E.g.  IOException, SQLException etc.

 > Unchecked Exception

 - The classes which inherit RuntimeException are known as unchecked exceptions.

-- E.g.  ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.
+- Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

+- E.g.  ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException etc.